To pursue a concentration in Hispanic Studies, you will need to take a minimum of 24 points in a total of eight courses.

 SPAN 3300 Advanced Language through Content.

 Under exceptional circumstances (for instance, a student who has earned a 5 in Advanced Placement (AP) Spanish, or a native speaker who has completed high school in a Spanish-speaking country), a student may begin the program with SPAN 3349/3350, after approval by the Director of Undergraduate Studies (DUS), and later substitute an additional 3000- or 4000-level elective for SPAN 3300 to meet the point and course requirements for the major.
+Students may only register once for any of the core requirements (SPAN UN3300, SPAN UN3349, and SPAN UN3350).

 SPAN 3349 Hispanic Cultures I: Islamic Spain through the Colonial Period